Copa Bionaire

-The Copa Oster is a tournament for female professional tennis players played on outdoor clay courts.
+The Cali Open (formerly Copa Oster and Copa Bionaire) is a tournament for female professional tennis players played on outdoor clay courts.
 The event is classified as a WTA 125s tournament.
 It was held annually in Cali, Colombia, from 2008 to 2013.
 The first edition of the tournament was held in Bogotá in 2007.
-After a ten year hiatus, the tournament returned to the Challenger Circuit in 2023.
+After a ten-year hiatus, the tournament returned to the WTA Challenger Circuit in 2023 as Copa Oster.